 - 6.11 The Conservation Area Appraisal addresses issues of quality and identifies listed buildings.
 A review of this appraisal suggests no alteration to the old boundary line is required. - 6.12 The original appraisal has been superseded by one change.
 Under "losses and gains" it lists the old garage premises ('Shulvers Garage') as "untidy".
-This site is currently being redeveloped. - 6.13 The Conservation Area Boundary should remain and the existing appraisal as adopted (subject to the change re 'Shulvers Garage'), should be incorporated into the Local Plan. - 6.14 Babergh and Mid Suffolk's Joint Heritage and Settlement Sensitivity Analysis (March 2018), identifies Debenham as one of two settlements in Mid Suffolk that are particularly vulnerable to inappropriate development, and that the potential for increased housing in Debenham is likely to be less than elsewhere.
+This site has been completely redeveloped. - 6.13 Babergh and Mid Suffolk's Joint Heritage and Settlement Sensitivity Analysis (March 2018), identifies Debenham as one of two settlements in Mid Suffolk that are particularly vulnerable to inappropriate development, and that the potential for increased housing in Debenham is likely to be less than elsewhere.